alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p2-passport.md

 [Next blog](skilled-worker-p3-1-atas)
-in this series talks about one of the most important document, Academic Technology Approval Scheme (ATAS) certificate, you should first acquire from UK Foreign, Commonwealth & Development Office.
+in this series talks about one of the most important document, Academic Technology Approval Scheme (ATAS) certificate that you should first acquire from UK Foreign, Commonwealth & Development Office.